DHTMLX/scheduler-docs/data/timeline_view.md

 If *true*, date columns will not shrink less than the **column_width** value, a horizontal scroll bar will appear when necessary.
 - **column_width** - (*boolean*) optional, defines the minimal width of timeline date columns, 100 by default
 - **scroll_position** - (*Date*) optional, renders timeline scrolled to a specific position, takes the same arguments as `timeline.scrollTo()`, i.e. the date you want timeline to be scrolled to after rendering

+The **smart rendering** feature is enabled in a scrollable Timeline by default.
+This functionality optimizes the performance of the Timeline view as it allows rendering only the rows, columns, and events visible on the screen, while other elements are being rendered during scrolling of the timeline.

 {{sample 06_timeline/16_lines_performance.html}}